-Marketing messages are everywhere.
-From TV commercials to social media ads, brands are always trying to connect with consumers.
-And while these messages are short and sweet, they still manage to pack a powerful punch — or, at least, the effective ones do.
+Brand messaging is everywhere.
+From TV commercials to social media marketing, brands are always trying to connect with their target market.
+And while these key messages are often short and sweet, they still manage to pack a powerful punch — or, at least, the effective ones do.

 What is a marketing message, how can you create one that results in better lead generation and what should you avoid in the process?
-We’ve got your guide below.
+Let’s look into it.

 Why Is a Powerful Marketing Message So Important?